Jac-Zac/My-home-config/README.md

 	  git pull

-- This command give execute permission to the script

-	  chmod +x update.sh

-- This command run the update script
+- This command run the install script in update mode

-	  ./update.sh
+	  ./installer.sh -u

 </details>